 - The course strongly supports evidence-informed practice and the academic and clinical content of the course are underpinned by scholarship and research undertaken by the UCO's internationally-recognised Research department.

-- Students have access to the UCO's online learning environment and Anatomy TV.
+- Students have access to a growing range of online learning resources including Anatomy TV.

-- Three A Levels (or equivalent qualifications - see the Course Information Form available to download from this page for more details) which include Biology and one other science.
+- Three A Levels (or equivalent qualifications - see the Course Information Form available to download from this page for more details) which include Biology and one other science or Physical Education.
 A typical offer is three A Levels at grades BBC, normally with a B in Biology.
 BTEC and Access Diplomas with relevant human biology and science content are also welcomed.

 - Students whose first language is not English are required to demonstrate fluency in written and spoken English equivalent to an IELTS score of 6.5 or above.